wwalery/DBSeeder/README.md

 Seeds initial/dictionary/static data into the database.

-Uses simple CSV with the predefined structure to seed data into DB.
+Uses simple CSV/JSON/XML with the predefined structure to seed data into DB.

 Short QA: